kanselarij-vlaanderen/app-kaleidos-public-export/README.md

-# Kaleidos export for Publieksontsluiting
+# Kaleidos export for Valvas

-Export stack based on [mu.semte.ch](https://mu.semte.ch) to generate an export to be ingested in the Publieksontsluiting application.
-An export consists of a Turtle file and a ZIP package with downloadable documents.
+Export stack based on [mu.semte.ch](https://mu.semte.ch) to generate an export to be ingested in the Valvas application.
+An export consists of Turtle files and a ZIP package with downloadable documents.
 Exports are created per session.

 ## Configuration